WordPress Site Backup – Instructions & Plugin

 - WordPress database includes the content of your WordPress blog posts and pages, comments, form submissions, website settings, and designs.

 However, both of these two parts shouldn’t be backed up at the same frequency.
-That’s why when you manage settings of WordPress backup plugins, you need to specify how often the chosen tool should make a copy of your site’s files and database.
+That’s why when you manage settings of WordPress site backup plugins, you need to specify how often the chosen tool should make a copy of your site’s files and database.
 In case you run a WordPress blog where new posts appear once a week, and people actively comment on your publications every day.
 You should probably make a copy of your WordPress files once a week and back up the WordPress database daily (to ensure that you keep your customers’ comments safely stored even on those days when you do not publish new content on your site).

 The approach is cool for many ways.
 It lets you focus on backing up only essential pieces of data at the frequency that you set on your own.
 It also enables you to use fewer resources to avoid backing up the same files several times.